2023 UMAC Award winner has been announced. Please see the media release for more information: http://umac.icom.museum/2023-umac-award/

-UMAC celebrates the dedication, the creativity and, more importantly, the impact of university museums and collections on their host universities, their communities and contemporary society through the UMAC AWARD.
+UMAC celebrates excellence, creativity, and, more importantly, the impact of university museums and collections on their host universities, their communities and contemporary society through the UMAC AWARD.

 The UMAC AWARD was created in 2016.
 It honours excellence and innovation in university museums and collections worldwide.
 It seeks to distinguish recent outstanding contributions to all areas of museum and collections theory and practice, particularly those with interdisciplinary approaches and potential wide application.